aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 # Ensure you can see the image listed.
 lxc image list tropic:

-# Download the image and setup the container
+# Download the image and setup the container.
-# Transfer speed into `termina` caps at about 7MB/s for me.
+# NOTE: Transfer speed into `termina` depends on the Chromebook.
 # I try to keep the image small so that this is fast.
 lxc init tropic:lxc-nixos lxc-nixos --config security.nesting=true
 ```

 <div class="warning" markdown="1">

-I have seen a few guides recommending `--config security.privileged=true`.
+I have sometimes seen `--config security.privileged=true` recommended as well.

 Don't do it!
 If you do, you will spend a couple hours (as I did) trying
 to figure out why USB devices correctly show up in `lsusb` but then error with